The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 But you would be amazed to learn of all of these things.

-Now let me give you a few newsbusters posts from the past year just on Scott Pelley.
+Now, let me give you a few newsbusters posts from the past year just on Scott Pelly.

-Remember, Pelley is out there getting the Fred Friendly Award, talking about how the news business are getting big stories wrong over and over again.
+Remember, Pelly is out there getting the Fred Friendly Award, talking about how the news business is getting big stories wrong over and over again.

-CBS Scott Pelley labels Bork Arch Conservative, provides innocuous definition of to Bork on November 1st, 2012.
+December 20th, 2012, CBS Scott Pelley labels Bork arch conservative, provides innocuous definition of to Bork on November 1st, 2012.

 As the big three networks even news shows ignore Benghazi, their audience decline continues.